-Still wondering what is the best power rack or squat stand for you?
-Have a read below of the options we have at Again Faster, so you can make the right purchasing decision the first time.
+Still, wondering what is the best power rack or squat stand for you?
+Please have a read below of the options we have at Again Faster, so you can make the right purchasing decision the first time.

 We offer a choice of three different options of rack spec, each product range with their own compatible accessories.

 This includes the Evolution Series (50x50mm); designed for the home lifter and small PT style gyms, with a range of movements in mind.
 Our Evolution Racks include safety spotter pins and a choice of pull-up bar styles.
-These racks are not compatible with dip stations or any other accessories, we recommend looking at the Team Series racks if you are looking to add these accessories.
+These racks are generally seen as our entry-level range for people looking for cost-effective options without needing too many features.